Y00sh00/panfam-media/video-elements/elements/pilot-box/README.md

 # Box with Label
-The `pilot-box` will render a nice expanding box animation with implants and estimated cost of those implants.
+The `pilot-box` will render a nice expanding box animation with implants, boosters and their estimated cost.

 ## Example
 ![example](assets/example.png)